OttoMeister/Siemens-Tia-Portal-PID-Controller/README.md

 - ib_Reset: Empty the integral and set the output to zero.
 - or_Output: Output value in % from 0 to 100.

+Please note: If you have an extremely large control system, you should call the PI or PID module cyclically every second, as otherwise the internal floating-point numbers become too small and there will be calculation errors.

 ![](PID-Control2.png)

 ## Installing